iProov/ios/README.md

 The framework has been written in Swift 3.0, and we recommend use of Swift 3.0 for the simplest and cleanest integration, however it is also usable from within Objective-C using an ObjC compatibility layer which provides an ObjC API to access the Swift 3.0 code.

-The framework package is provided via this repository, which contains the following:-
+The framework package is provided via this repository, which contains the following:

 * **README.md** -- this document
 * **WaterlooBank** -- a folder containing an Xcode sample project of iProov for the fictitious “Waterloo Bank” written in Swift.